janpabisiak/janpabisiak/README.md

 - 💬 Languages and tools that I have used: **HTML, CSS, JavaScript, Python, NPM, MySQL, GIT, Parcel**

-- ♥ I'm keen on coding, reading non-fiction books, electronic music and bicycle touring
+- ♥ I'm keen on coding, non-fiction books, electronic music and bicycle touring

 - 📚 Favorite books: The Innovators by Walter Isaacson, Homo Deus by Yuval Noah Harari